 - Season with salt and pepper.
 Mix with cooked egg noodles.
 Adjust seasonings and rewarm if necessary to serve piping hot.

-- Before serving, add 1 cup bacon bits to the cabbage, onion and noodles mixture.
+- Before serving, add 1 cup cooked, crumbled or diced bacon to the cabbage, onion, and noodles mixture.

-- After mixing the cabbage and onion with the noodles, add 1 cup chopped ham mixing well and rewarm to serve hot.
+- After mixing the cabbage and onion with the noodles, add 1 cup chopped ham combining well and rewarm to serve hot.

 More Hungarian Noodle Recipes